MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 A Steel frame is a fantastic choice for its high mass and high rigidity.
 The biggest downsides are that metalworking requires tools that many hobbyists don't have access to.

-But if you're comfortable cutting, welding, and powder coating steel then you should probably go ahead and build the frame out of steel.
+If you are comfortable cutting, welding, and powder coating steel then you should probably go ahead and build the frame out of steel.
 Some large surfaces will need to be milled flat to hold linear guides, so make sure you plan everything out before you start welding.

-With a steel frame you can hit tight tolerances and cut almost any material, or at least your limitations won't have anything to do with the frame.
+With a steel frame you can hit tight tolerances and cut almost any material.
+Your machine's primary limitation won't be its frame.
 See This Old Tony's excellent steel-framed CNC router build [here](https://www.youtube.com/watch?v=K9UA9ZRFwWU)

 ---